malgorithms/toffee/README.md

 =========
 *Toffee* is a templating language developed at OkCupid, based on the simplicity and beauty of CoffeeScript.
  * it works with nodeJS (including Express 2.x and 3.x)
- * it works in the browser, too!
+ * it works in the browser, too
  * it does not require that you use CoffeeScript elsewhere in your project.
+ * it supports partials (including other files), layouts, and configuration files (passing vars back up the scope, when desired)

 Table of Contents
 =================